mbarralo/mbarralo.github.io/_posts/2018-06-20-security-xss.md

 **Response Header**
 - X-XSS-Protection: 1; mode=block

 Although modern browser use this header to validate XSS potential responses and block the output.
-This shoould not be relied upon as some browsers can disregard this instruction.
+This should not be relied upon as some browsers can disregard this instruction.